paigeweber13/fine-hardware-visualization/README.md

        - In doing this, I dramatically modified performance_monitor.
 Things that need to be tested:
           - likwid v manual output
-          - all methods in performance_monitor
+          - performance_monitor
+            - seems to work, ran bench with a couple different things and got reasonable results
    - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
       - doesn't work on my arch (skylake).
 It works on Haswell according to the